Thursday, April 30, 2009

 *Wash your scalp with conditioner (conditioner washing).
 Begin your routine by wetting your hair in the shower.
 Distribute conditioner on your entire scalp and massage your scalp with the tips of your fingers (not your fingernails).
 This rubbing action will loosen dirt and dandruff which can then be rinsed away.
 (Be sure to avoid silicones in your hair products, see the Warnings.)

-scalp is, you can conditioner wash, once a week, twice a week, or every day.
+* Thoroughly rinse your scalp afterwards.
+Depending on how dry your scalp is, you can conditioner wash, once a week, twice a week, or every day.

 "The curly-haired can leave their hair hydrated with natural oils and clean their scalps quite well by rinsing only with hair conditioner once a week or less.
 Rubbing the scalp firmly with fingers is enough to loosen dirt." - Lorraine Massey